pennersr/django-allauth/docs/socialaccount/providers/facebook.rst

     Leave your App Domains empty and put ``http://localhost:8000`` in the section labeled ``Website with Facebook Login``.
 Note that you'll need to add your site's actual domain to this section once it goes live.

+For Limited Login, it is exclusively supported via the Headless API's "provider token" flow.

+Pass your Limited Login JWT (obtained from the Facebook iOS SDK) to that endpoint as an ``id_token``.

+Note that Limited Login is purely used for login and does not allow access to the user's Facebook account - no ``SocialToken`` is created.